 Down to these concerns, down to the physical and psychological health worries of both standalone illnesses and the prospect of a dual diagnosis, it’s important to share the probabilities of developing both, along with treatment options.

 At Nova Recovery, we specialise in addiction recovery, along with supporting clients through mental health conditions, such as anxiety.
 If you are suffering, please feel reassured that treatments are available, that recovery can be met, and that maintaining the recovery of a dual diagnosis for the future is possible.
-Reach out today to understand the relationship between addiction and anxiety, and how to overcome both via our rehab clinic.
+Reach out today to understand the relationship between addiction and anxiety, and how to overcome both via our rehab hospital.

 What is addiction?